 Welcome to the Report A Tree Page

-Together, we can combat ash dieback through harnessing the natural genetic diversity within ash.
-By bringing together trees showing high levels of tolerance we can start a new breeding programme for ash to ensure it remains a viable option for forestry and the wider environment.
+Together, we are combatting ash dieback through harnessing the natural genetic diversity within ash.
+By bringing together trees showing high levels of tolerance we started a new breeding programme for ash to ensure it remains a viable option for forestry and the wider environment.

 Dr Jo Clark, Head of Research at Future Trees Trust in this video funded by DEFRA explains the process for landowners and woodland owners to identify tolerant ash trees within a woodland setting: